 This protocol relies on the security features that are provided by DCOM as specified in [MS-DCOM].
-Implementers should review the security considerations that are listed in [MS-RPCE] section 5.1 because those considerations are also valid for DCOM and DCOM-based protocols.
+Review the security considerations that are listed in [MS-RPCE] section 5.1 because those considerations are also valid for DCOM and DCOM-based protocols.